joshbaz/UMI-Management-Portal/PWA-SETUP.md

-# UMI Management Portal - PWA Installation Guide
+# UMI Research Centre Portal - PWA Installation Guide

-Your UMI Management Portal has been successfully converted into a Progressive Web App (PWA)!
+Your UMI Research Centre Portal has been successfully converted into a Progressive Web App (PWA)!
 This means you can now install it on your desktop, mobile device, or tablet for quick access and offline functionality.

 ## 🚀 What's New - PWA Features